TitanHZZ/vmcode/README.md

 ## Features

-* For now, this extension gives you just simple syntax highlighting.
+* This extension gives you simple syntax highlighting and "Go to Definition".

 ![Preview](/preview.png?raw=true)